kedro-org/kedro-viz/ARCHITECTURE.md

 On initialisation, Kedro-Viz [manually normalises pipeline data](/src/store/normalize-data.js), in order to [make immutable state updates as performant as possible](https://redux.js.org/recipes/structuring-reducers/normalizing-state-shape).

-Next, it [initialises the Redux data store](https://github.com/quantumblacklabs/kedro-viz/blob/main/src/store/initial-state.js), by merging this normalised state with other data sources such as saved user preferences from localStorage, URL flags, and default values.
+Next, it [initialises the Redux data store](https://github.com/quantumblacklabs/kedro-viz/blob/main/src/store/initial-state.js), by merging this normalised state with other data sources such as saved user preferences from `localStorage`, URL flags, and default values.

-During preparation, the initial state is separated into two parts: Pipeline and non-pipeline state.
+During preparation, the initial state is separated into two parts: pipeline and non-pipeline state.
 This is because the non-pipeline state should persist for the session duration, even if the pipeline state is reset/overwritten - i.e. if the user selects a new top-level pipeline.

 ## React components